Berghopper/GAPGOM/README.md

 - Please keep them small and managable :).
 Also please make sure your PR version complies with all of Bioconductors package submission guidelines.

+# Info on news file:

+All notable changes to this project will be documented in this file.

+The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).\*

+\*Changes of commit versions will not be kept track of, instead only major and minor versions will keep a changelog;

+x.y.z (e.g. 1.2.5) --> changes of 1.2.z and 1.3.z will be kept track of but not the small "z" version changes, because this changes with every commit.
+All z changes will be kept track of in the unreleased minor (y) version.
+There was an exception for the first version however, because this version didn't use correct convention yet (0.0.1).
+Failed implementations might be re-evaluated in later updates.

 # Feature roadplan and versions

 Here the roadplan of features is described with any upcoming/planned features.
 ETA's will not be provided, already implemented features will be ticked off.
-Only major features will be listed here, for further details on package development history, instead, refer to the [NEWS.md](NEWS.md) file.
+Only major features will be listed here, for further details on package development history, instead, refer to the [NEWS](NEWS) file.

 Note: list is subject to changes and is not necessarily definetive.